-Evidence of the Journey was released in 2007 by Harmon Blunt Publishing (New York).
+Evidence of the Journey, which received honorable mention for the Shenandoah/Glasgow Prize for Emerging Writers, was released in 2007 by Harmon Blunt Publishing (New York).
 The title poem was the recipient of the Friends of Literature Prize from POETRY magazine and the Poetry Foundation.
 An earlier version of the manuscript (Off Little Misery Island) was a finalist for The Yale Series of Younger Poets Prize, The Walt Whitman Award (Academy of American Poets), The Kathryn A. Morton Prize (Sarabande Books), The Brittingham and Pollak Prizes (University of Wisconsin) and the Wick Poetry Prize (Kent State).
 Individual poems in this book originally appeared in: The Kenyon Review, New England Review, The New Republic, Ploughshares, POETRY, Poetry Daily, Slate.com, The Southern Review, TriQuarterly and other magazines.

 "The closely observed, condensed, true poems in Evidence of the Journey are constantly startling, convincing bulletins from "the smoldering front lines/ of the home front."
 Jonathan Galassi

 “Anyone who loves music and dancing has had the pleasant experience of taking ordinary turns with ordinary partners, but there's a thrill of dancing with someone who knows more, who subsumes you with unexpected grace.
 Turn a few pages of Ralph Sneeden’s Evidence of the Journey and poise, the charm, the energy takes over.
 Sneeden is accomplished, versatile, exciting as few poets were born to be.
 His voice makes you trust the right way is the way he’s going.
 He can be as salty as he likes, he has strength and grip and distance.
 I loved these poems from beginning to end.”
 Dave Smith